Exact Lexicographic Scheduling and Approximate Rescheduling: Numerical Results

-This section numerically evaluates the \ref{eq:lexopt} methods.
-The sequential, highest-rank objective, and weighting methods solve MILP instances.
-We use MILP termination criteria: (i) $10^3$ CPU seconds, and (ii) $10^{-4}$ relative error tolerance, where the relative gap $(Ub-Lb)/Ub$ is computed using the best-found incumbent $Ub$ and the lower bound $Lb$.
-The sequential method solves a sequence of MILP models, each with $10^{-4}$ relative error tolerance.
-The simultaneous method solves one minimum makespan MILP model with $10^{-4}$ makespan error tolerance and populates the solution pool with 2000 solutions.
-The weighting method and our branch-and-bound method terminate with $10^{-4}$ weighted value error tolerance, where $Ub$ is the weighted value $W(S)=\sum_{i=1}^m B^{m-i}\cdot C_i(S)$ of the returned schedule $S$ and $B = 2$.
-We compute $Lb$ by similarly weighting the global vectorial lower bound.
+This section numerically evaluates our branch-and-bound algorithm.
+We complement our evaluation with the sequential, highest-rank objective, and weighting methods adapted to \ref{eq:lexopt} scheduling.
+Our termination criteria for each MILP solving is: (i) $10^3$ CPU seconds time limit, and (ii) $10^{-4}$ relative error tolerance, where the relative gap $(Ub-Lb)/Ub$ is computed using the best-found incumbent $Ub$ and the lower bound $Lb$.

-The \emph{sequential method} solves $m$ MILP instances with repeated CPLEX calls, each computing one objective value.
-We use the CPLEX reoptimize feature to exploit information obtained from solving higher-ranked objectives.
-If the method exceeds $10^3$ CPU seconds in total, it terminates when the ongoing MILP run is completed.
-We implement the \emph{weighting method} using Pyomo and solve the MILP with CPLEX and Gurobi.
-We use weighting parameter $B=2$.
-The \emph{highest-rank objective method} uses the CPLEX solution pool feature (capacity = 2000) in two phases.
-The first phase solves the standard makespan MILP model.
-The second phase continues the tree exploration and generates a pool of solutions.
+The \emph{sequential method} solves $m$ MILP instances with repeated CPLEX calls, using the CPLEX reoptimize feature in each call to exploit information obtained from previous calls.
+If $10^3$ CPU seconds in total elapse, then the method terminates when the ongoing MILP run is completed.
+The \emph{highest-rank objective method} solves the \ref{eq:lexopt} scheduling problem using the CPLEX solution pool feature.
+Initially, the standard MILP model for $P||C_{\max}$ is solved.
+Next, the tree exploration goes on and populates a pool with 2000 solutions.
+The \emph{weighting method} computes a schedule $S$ of minimal weighted value $W(S)=\sum_{i=1}^m B^{m-i}\cdot C_i(S)$.
+We set $B = 2$ and solve the resulting MILP models with CPLEX and Gurobi.